unic-ailab/Zenon/README.md

         ```
         pip install rasa==2.8.3 rasa-sdk==2.8.1 sanic==20.12.3
         ```
+## Train a new model on server:
+1. Open a terminal and activate the conda environment then run the command `rasa train -d .\domain\

-2. To run Alameda chatbot on server:
+## Run Alameda chatbot on server:
 1. Open a terminal activate the conda environment then run the command `rasa run actions`
 2. Open a new terminal activate the conda environment and run `rasa run`
-    4. Open a new terminal and run `ngrok http 5005` then copy the "https://" url and add it to the application.
+3. Open a new terminal and run `ngrok http 5005` then copy the "https://" url and add it to the application.

+## Repo Structure
+We have created multiple "domain", "rules" and "nlu" files to be faster and easier to make changes.
+In the domain folder, we've created a dedicated file for every questionnaire.
+In addition, we've created a dedicated file for relevant questions for all cases.